R friendly multi-threading in C++: Benchmarks

 \section{Benchmarks}

-Parallel computation is primarily about speed, so it's a good idea to measure.
-In a first step, we want to quantify the overhead by \RcppThread's synchronization with \proglang{R}.
-The second part compares the performance of the \code{ThreadPool} and \code{parallelFor} abstractions against implementations based on \pkg{RcppParallel} and \pkg{OpenMP}.
+Parallel computation is primarily about speed, so it is a good idea to measure.
+In a first step, we want to quantify the overhead by \pkg{RcppThread}'s synchronization with \proglang{R}.
+The second part compares the performance of the `\code{ThreadPool}' and \code{parallelFor} abstractions against implementations based on \pkg{RcppParallel} and \pkg{OpenMP}.

 Results of computing benchmarks depend strongly on the hardware, especially for parallel programs.
 The results in this section were recorded on an i5-6600K CPU with four cores at 3.5 GHz, 6MB cache size, and 16GB 3GHz DDR4 RAM.
-The code for the benchmarks is available as an \R markdown document at \url{https://gist.github.com/tnagler/369d6e36e6e6b375bac0a9c57840aca7}, so readers can test them on their own machine.
+The code for the benchmarks is available in the supplementary material, so readers can test them on their own machine.